abergmn/abergmn/README.md

 ###

-<p align="left">I'm a student at Salem State University from Massachusetts<br><br>- 🔭 I’m working as a Network Technician <br>- 📚 I'm currently learning and majoring in Information Technology with a minor in Cyber Security<br>- ⚡ In my free time, I like to code and work on my homelab.</p>
+<p align="left">I'm a student at Salem State University from Massachusetts<br><br>- 🔭 I currently work as a Network Technician <br>- 📚 Right now I' learning and majoring in Information Technology with a minor in Cyber Security<br>- ⚡ In my free time, I love to coding and working on my homelab</p>

 ###